Luffy-7744/Samsung-PD-Training-/README.md

 ```
 yosys generated gui:
 <img width="1085" alt="lib1" src="https://github.com/Luffy-7744/Samsung-PD-Training-/blob/1d9c6f5e15302e6dc799ad643bcc537094b6c5da/PD%23Day3/opt_check4_synth.png">
+In yosys we can see b is never changed follows xnor of a and c inputs.

 Generated nelist:
 <img width="1085" alt="lib1" src="https://github.com/Luffy-7744/Samsung-PD-Training-/blob/1d9c6f5e15302e6dc799ad643bcc537094b6c5da/PD%23Day3/opt_check4_netlist.png">
+So, here input b is passed through buffer and a and c inputs is xnored followed by buffers in inputs and output.

 *Example 5*
 Here there is multiple modules present so we will try to check whether those module are being used or not and we use flatten for submudules
+read_liberty -lib <library_path>

+read_verilog <verilog_file>

+synth -top <module_name>

+opt_clean -purge

+abc -liberty <library_path>

+flatten
 ```
 module sub_module1(input a , input b , output y);
 	 assign y = a & b;